DataDog/dd-sdk-android/docs/log_collection.md

     logger.wtf("What a Terrible Failure!")
     ```

-    Exceptions caught can be sent with a message as follow:
+    Exceptions caught can be sent with a message:

     ```kotlin
     try {